1 active alert Show

 • Cough

-• Post-nasal drip, which happens when mucus runs down your throat
+• Post-nasal drip, when mucus runs down your throat

 • Watery eyes